-Cash and cash equivalents and restricted cash are classified as Level 1.
+Cash and cash equivalents, restricted cash, and marketable securities (shares) are classified as Level 1 and marketable securities (warrants) are classified as Level 3.

-17. CAPITAL RISK MANAGEMENT
+19. CAPITAL RISK MANAGEMENT

 The Company's objectives for managing capital are:

 - to safeguard the Company's ability to continue as a going concern, so that it can continue to add value to its projects, acquire additional potentials for resources and provide returns for shareholders; - to provide an adequate return to shareholders by increasing the value of underlying assets through exploration and development of economic resources; and - to generate an adequate return to shareholders by constructing and operating economically viable mineral deposits.